felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 was quick, and then everything ground to a halt.

 Reluctantly, I shelved  the handbook both physically and digitally, feeling ashamed and defeated.
+I felt even more like an impostor: the fact I couldn't get through the *DevOps Handbook* served as evidence to that.

-This pattern of excitement for learning leading  to bitter abandon was, as you might have guessed, not limited to the DevOps Handbook.
+This pattern of excitement for learning leading  to bitter abandon was, as you might have guessed, not limited to the *DevOps Handbook*.
 Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed at it more   than I succeeded.
 Eventually, the feeling of being unable to reach  my full potential with